OfficeDev/msteams-sample-faqbot/README.md

 7. Talk to bot

 ### Using FaqMdParser
-Natively, Knowledge Base doesn't accept .md as a file extension.
-If you have files written in markdown (ex. an FAQ in GitHub), the files need to be converted into a formation accepted by the Knowledge Base.
-You could use a tool such as Pandoc to convert the .md file into another format that the Knowledge Base accepts.
+Natively, Knowledge Base doesn't accept .md files.
+If you have files written in markdown (ex. an FAQ in GitHub),  they need to be converted into a format accepted by the Knowledge Base.
+You could use a tool, such as Pandoc, to convert a .md file into .pdf, .docx or another format that the Knowledge Base accepts.
 However, this can lead to imprecise outcomes due to the semi-structure nature of the document.
-The alternative is to convert the .md files into a structured format so that there's no ambiguity when uploaded tot he Knowledge Base service.
-THe FaqMdParser, converts the content of an .md file into tab separated key and value pairs by using h1 and h2 header tags (# and ##) as key markers.
-The value of each pair is the content between headers.
+An alternative is to convert the .md files into a structured format so that there's no ambiguity when uploaded to the Knowledge Base service.
+The FaqMdParser helps convert the content of an .md file into a .tsv with each line being a tab separated key and value pair.
+It uses the # and ## header tags as keys and the content between headers as values.
+If there is no content below a header, the parser will ignore it.

 To use the parser, build the project, navigate to the output bin and run the following command:
 ```